 - Black Panther (2018)

 - Harry Potter and the Deathly Hallows: Part 2 (2011)

-In addition to adding more screens across the country, theaters have been upgrade from old-school film projection.
+In addition to adding more screens across the country, theaters have been upgraded from old-school film projection.
 More theaters are offering digital projection and 3D movies, with advancements in technology making the viewing experience more immersive.

-Surround sound has been around for decades, but with Dolby Atmos, 64 seperate speakers surround the viewer on all sides, including from above.
+Surround sound has been around for decades, but with Dolby Atmos, 64 separate speakers surround the viewer on all sides, including from above.
 This technology doesn’t just put sounds on the left or right, but lets filmmakers pinpoint where in the theater a sound should occur, and create effects that smoothly pan through multiple speakers as sounds move around the room.

 Most digital screens are capable are display more color variation and contrast than their firmware allows, but Dolby Vision is fixing that.
 With Dolby Vision, dual laser projections show more vivid colors, brighter screens, and greater depth and contrast than ever before.

 The movie theater isn’t dying, but it is changing.
 Learn more about movie theater tech in this infographic: